Korean Fried Cauliflower in the Air Fryer

 - Rice vinegar or apple cider vinegar

-- Garnishes: lime zest, sesame seeds, green onion, lime wedges, and ranch dressing
+- Optional garnishes: sesame seeds, green onions, lime wedges, ranch dressing

 Supplies: